Timeship (role-playing game)

-Timeship is a role-playing game published by Yaquinto Publications in 1983.
+Timeship is a role-playing game published by Yaquinto Publications in 1983 in which the players role-play themselves as time-travellers.

 Description

 Timeship is a time-travel role-playing system with very general rules.
 Unlike other roleplaying games where the players create fictional characters, in Timeship, players role-play themselves as they are teleported by a powerful ritual in an ancient scroll into the past or the future.
-At a time when game systems were becoming increasingly complex, Timeship was an attempt to simplify and streamline the rules.
+At a time when role-playing game systems were becoming increasingly complex, Timeship was an attempt to simplify and streamline the rules.
+The entire rules system takes up only ten pages in a 48-page booklet.

-Game components include a rulebook, a GM's screen, percentile dice, and a pad of character record sheets.
+Other game components include a gamemaster's screen, two ten-sided dice, and a pad of character record sheets.